adityas0204/fullstack-open/notes/part1 - Intro to React/d complex state & debugging.md

 }
 ```

-- `...clicks` creates a new object that has copies of all the properties of original object, then we manipulate the value of `clicks.left`
+- `...clicks` creates a new object that has copies of all the properties of the original object, then we manipulate the value of `clicks.left`
 - Assigning the new object to a variable is not necessary:

 ```jsx